 Silk Road Project.
 Founded by Yo-Yo Ma, the project brings Eurasian

-culture, and occasionally Mr. Ma himself, into City schools and
+culture, and even Mr. Ma himself, into City schools and

 Why The New York Community Trust?

-We firmly (sometimes even ferociously) honor your charitable intentions.
-Each grant we make is checked to ensure that the funds that support it meet the donor’s purpose.
+We firmly honor your charitable intentions.
+Each grant is checked to ensure that the funds that support it meet the donor’s purpose.
 New Yorkers have trusted us since 1924.

-Our stewardship is the old-fashioned kind: picky.
+Our stewardship is the old-fashioned, personal kind: picky.
 We manage the impact of your philanthropy, not just the money.

-Grants from your fund go only to nonprofits that meet high standards of performance.
-We give to the best and most effective charities in the City and surrounding communities, and those trying promising, but untested, projects.
+Grants from your fund go only to nonprofits that meet high standards.
+We give to the best, most effective charities in the City and surrounding communities, and those trying untested projects with great promise.

-Each grant from your fund does the good you intended it to do, generation after generation.
+Each grant from your fund does the good you intended, generation after generation.
 You can tell us to support efforts to solve New York’s most pressing problems.
 You can tell us to make grants to causes you care about, like “improving early childhood education” or “cleaning up our rivers.”
 You can also designate grants to your favorite nonprofits.

 We offer donors three kinds of endowed funds:

-- You can create a field-of-interest fund.
-You tell us the purpose of your fund.
-We find the most effective nonprofits working on that issue.
+- You create a field-of-interest fund.
+Tell us the purpose.
+We find the most effective nonprofits for that issue.

-- You can create an unrestricted fund.
-From this fund, The Trust will make grants to effective nonprofits that tackle the City’s most pressing problems, no matter what the future brings.
+- You create an unrestricted fund.
+The Trust will make grants to effective nonprofits that tackle the City’s most pressing problems.

-That’s up to you (our minimum is $5,000, our largest thus far is $75 million).
-How big it grows is up to us.
+That’s up to you (our minimum is $5,000, our largest so far is $75 million).
 Skilled investment professionals